- No Win No Fee funding available

 How much compensation might you receive?

 The amount of compensation you will receive will depend on the nature of your injuries.
-If the sepsis has left you with a permanent and severe injury, the level of compensation is often very high as it will need to provide for all of your additional needs for the rest of your life.
+If the sepsis has left you with a permanent and severe injury, the level of compensation is often very high, as it will need to provide for all of your additional needs for the rest of your life.
+These can include costs relating to:

 How long will a claim for sepsis negligence take?

-Bringing a claim can take a number of years and the time it takes will depend upon the nature of the injury and whether the defendant contests the claim or not.
+Bringing a claim for negligent treatment of sepsis can take a number of years and the time it takes will depend upon the nature of the injury and whether the defendant contests the claim or not.

 Sometimes it is possible to obtain an interim payment from the defendant to pay for initial therapies and rehabilitation before the claim is settled and we will always explore this option if available.

-When the claim is being made on behalf of a newborn baby then it may be possible to secure public funding for the claim from the Legal Aid Agency.
-Otherwise, most cases are funded by way of a Conditional Fee Agreement (CFA) which is often referred to as a ‘no win no fee agreement’.
+When the claim is being made on behalf of a newborn baby then it may be possible to secure public funding for the claim from the Legal Aid Agency, in which case there will be nothing for you to pay.
+Otherwise, all other cases are funded by way of a Conditional Fee Agreement (CFA) which is often referred to as a ‘no win no fee agreement’.

 When a CFA is in place, you will pay nothing if you lose your case.
-If you win your case, the majority of our costs will be paid for by the defendant with a small proportion being deducted from your compensation.
+If you win your case, the defendant will pay for the majority of our costs with a small proportion deducted from your compensation for our fees.